karmab/kcli/doc/index.md

 For vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.
 If a $name.ign is found in the current directory, it will be used instead

-For ignition support on ovirt, you will either need a version of ovirt >= 4.3.4 or to install an [additional hook](https://gerrit.ovirt.org/#/c/100008) and set ignitionhook to True for the given ovirt client
+For ignition support on ovirt, you will either need a version of ovirt >= 4.3.4 or to install an [additional hook](https://gerrit.ovirt.org/#/c/100008).
+Note that the first method requires to use an openstack rhcos image

 A similar mechanism allows customization for other providers.